bmachek/lrc-immich-plugin/README.md

 # lrc-immich-plugin

-A Lightroom Classic plugin created with Lightroom SDK which enables you to create a Lightroom Export preset which uploads images to an Immich Server via the Immich API.
+A Lightroom Classic plugin created with Lightroom SDK which uploads images to an Immich Server via the Immich API.

 ## Installation